Martchus/tageditor/README.md

     * for statically linked binaries checkout the [release section on GitHub](https://github.com/Martchus/tageditor/releases)

 ## Usage
-The Tag Editor has a GUI (Qt 5) and a command line interface.
+The Tag Editor has a Qt-based GUI and a command line interface.
 For a C++ library interface checkout the underlying tagparser library.

 ### GUI